georgiastuart/cmp-stack/README.txt

+By Li Ren, Mengli Zhang, and Georgia Stuart
+April 2018
+Exploration Seismology with David Lumley

 Before using this package, you must compile the cmp_c_library .so/.dylib file

 Requires Cmake (greater than version 3.9), MPI, and GSL/development headers